FoodieAppServices/foodie-legal/docs/privacy_policy.md

 ## The data we do not collect
 We do not collect any data that can allow us to associate the data about the food you eat with who you are.
 We do not require you to submit your name, email address, age, home address, login credentials and other information website or app owners require users to submit when they create an account.
+When unavoidable, we may receive your email address, full name and a profile picture from identity providers.
+These data may be processed on your device or our server infrastructure, but are never stored or associated with your profile.

 Where you intend to pay for any premium features, we will not collect any payment method data nor process payments through the FoodieApp.
 Your payments will be handled privately through secure payment processors like Google Pay and Apple Pay.